noflo/noflo-tester/README.md

 NoFlo component/graph testing and embedding wrapper
 ============

-Wraps a component to provide a convenient interface compatible with any testing paradigm: TDD/BDD/whatever.
-Also useful to embed NoFlo graphs into existing applications.
+Wraps a component to provide a convenient interface for use in normal JavaScript code.
+It is compatible with any testing paradigm: TDD/BDD/whatever.
 Read also [Embedding NoFlo](https://noflojs.org/documentation/embedding/).

 ## Benefits

+* Provider easy JavaScript access to long-running NoFlo graphs
 * Reduces boilerplate to set up a component testbed.
 * Provides common high-level methods.
 * Provides low-level access to the component, ports and events.